maniospas/Blombly/docs/material/minimization.md

 That is, if a variable with name `A` uses a variable with name `x`, then the name `x` will be considered "in use" as long as the name `A` is also in use.
-At the end of the usage chain, function returns, and values outputted to the console, files, graphics, the web, databases, etc are considered in use.
+At the end of the usage chain, function returns, and values printed to the console, files, graphics, the web, databases, etc are considered in use.

 ## Symbol removal